 - drug interactions can occur (e.g. Warfarin/Coumadin).

-We suggest that if you are taking any prescription medications, before you start using CBD oil, discuss it with your doctor to ensure your safety and prevent potentially harmful interactions.
+We suggest that if you are taking any prescription medications before you start using CBD oil, discuss it with your doctor to ensure your safety and prevent potentially harmful interactions.

 CBD can increase the level of the blood thinner Coumadin in your blood, and it can increase the level of certain other medications in your blood through the same mechanism as grapefruit juice.
 So this is especially important if you are taking medications or supplements that include a “grapefruit warning.”
 Both grapefruit and CBD interfere with cytochrome P450 CYPs, a group of enzymes necessary for drug metabolism.

-Cost may not be be considered a side effect but it is certainly a consideration in the
+Cost may not be be considered a side effect, but it is certainly a consideration in the

 The other major downside to CBD therapy is the cost.
-CBD (and related product, CBG) are not cheap.
+CBD (and related products, CBG) are not cheap.
 CBD costs vary significantly depending on the dose, frequency, and formulations.
 A recent review of products showed it could cost over $120 a month, which is typically not covered by insurance.
 The other side is that the cost may be determined to be worth the benefit.
 It’s a personal choice.